-Your webmaster is a student at Macquarie University.
-I am in my early 20's and was into cycling for about 12 months before acquiring a Raleigh Twenty frame and beginning the work to refurbish it.
+Your webmaster is a part time student at Campion College, Australia.
+I am in my late 20's and was into cycling for about 12 months before acquiring a Raleigh Twenty frame and beginning the work to refurbish it.
 During my first months into cycling I began to volunteer at the Western Sydney Cycling Network's recycling program, where donate or collected old bicycles are mechanically overhauled and then given out on loan to members of the community.

 I do a mixture of commuting and touring by bicycle.
 I'm no racer and I will take a long time to climb hills.
 I cycle for many reasons, which include: leisure, fitness, being green, and out of the need for a cheap and reliable way of getting around.
 I now only drive the family car once or twice a week at most.